sfc-gh-boconnor/government_hackathon/README.md

 -   Select them with the tick boxes then press **Done**

--   Rename the secure share identifier to ENERGY_USAGE_ELECTRIC
+-   Rename the secure share identifier to ENERGY_USAGE

+- In the Briefly Describe your listing section, type in a short summary which describes your dataset.

 - Under Add consumer accounts area, choose your the consumer account to share with by typing the identifier into the **add consumer account** box.